Visitor travel in the Lake District: A 2040 vision

 - Creating a more enjoyable, relaxing and healthier visitor experience

-- Reducing impacts of trac on communities and the landscape
+- Reducing impacts of traffic on communities and the landscape

 - Reducing carbon emissions